kaimast/lsm-rs/README.md

 * `snappy-compression`: Use the snappy to compress data on disk (enabled by default)
 * `sync`: Expose a synchronous API instead of an async one.
 Note, that in this case the implementation will launch a tokio instance internally and hide it from the caller.
 * `async-io`: Use tokio's disk IO instead of that of the standard library.
 Note, that internally tokio still uses blocking IO in a separate thread pool and this is [generally slower](https://github.com/tokio-rs/tokio/issues/3664).
 Eventually, there will be support for [io_uring](https://github.com/tokio-rs/tokio/issues/2411).

+## Sort Order
+This crate uses bincode to serialize keys and values.
+Keys are sorted by comparing their binary representation an ordering those [lexographically](https://doc.rust-lang.org/std/cmp/trait.Ord.html#lexicographical-comparison).
+We plan to add custom order and serialization mechanisms in the future.

 ## Tests
 This library ships with several tests.
 Note, that you cannot run them concurrently as they will access the same on-disk location.